TD-Null/LibraryManagement/README.md

 10. Librarians will be essential in adding, modifying, and removing libraries and book items to the system, as well manage the current checkouts and reservations made by members.

 ## Main Components
-These will be the main components used for the library management system.
+These will be the main components used for the software implementation of the library management system.

 ### Accounts